notJust-dev/notjustdev/content/posts/2021-06-28-get-started-with-recoil-by-building-a-fantasy-app-in-react-native/index.md

 });
 ```

-To read and write an atom from a component, we use a hook called useRecoilState.
-It's just like React's useState, but now the state can be shared between components:
+To read and write an atom from a component, we use a hook called `useRecoilState()`.
+It's just like React's `useState()`, but now the state can be shared between components:

 ```jsx
 const [fontSize, setFontSize] = useRecoilState(fontSizeState);